Somatic theory: Douglas Robinson

-In addition, he has added concepts along the way: the proprioception of the body politic as a homeostatic balancing between too much familiarity and too much strangeness (Robinson 2008); tensions between loconormativity and xenonormativity, the exosomatization of places, objects, and skin color, and paleosomaticity (Robinson 2013); ecosis and icosis (unpublished work).
+In addition, he has tied additional concepts to somatic theory along the way: the proprioception of the body politic as a homeostatic balancing between too much familiarity and too much strangeness (Robinson 2008); tensions between loconormativity and xenonormativity, the exosomatization of places, objects, and skin color, and paleosomaticity (Robinson 2013); ecosis and icosis (unpublished work).

 Stephanie Fetta

 Stephanie Fetta’s approach to somatic theory weaves together an extensive array of disciplinary discourses, ranging from cognitive science and neuroscience to sociology and Sophiology.
-As a literary and cultural critic, Fetta draws attention to and investigates the role of the soma in her study of US Latin@/x creative texts.
-Her scholarly work broadens the scope of somatic theory and literary scholarship by drawing support from the natural and social sciences to position the soma as a “psychobiological agent” and social actor, and thus an overlooked (albeit indispensable) lens in the study of social power (2018, 37).
+As a literary and cultural critic, Fetta applies somatic theory to US Latin@/x literature.
+Her scholarly work broadens the scope of somatic theory and literary scholarship by drawing support from the natural and social sciences to position the soma as a “psychobiological agent” and social actor (2018, 37).
 Building on both biblical and contemporary uses of the term, Fetta reconceptualizes the soma as ‘the emotional, intelligent and communicative body’ and explains that it refers to the gestures of the physical body in internal response to external social pressures.
-Hence, she is one of the first somatic theorists to employ the term soma along these lines—despite the current spate of studies in neurology, cognitive literary studies, behavioral science, body studies, affect theory, theories of mind (ToM) and philosophy of mind (PoM) which piece together the connections among cognitive processes, bodily feeling reactions, and evaluative perceptions.
+Hence, she is one of the first somatic theorists to employ the term soma along these lines—despite the current spate of studies in neurology, cognitive literary studies, behavioral science, body studies, affect theory, theories of mind (ToM) and philosophy of mind (PoM), which piece together the connections among cognitive processes, bodily feeling reactions, and evaluative perceptions.

-In 2018, she published Shaming into Brown: Somatic Transactions of Race in Latina/o Literature, a detailed and analytic transdisciplinary study which renders the soma as “a pervasive yet unexpected site of subjectivity,” one she employs as a primary tool to investigate intersectional racialization and the transactions of race in her case studies of Latin@/x literature (xiii).
-This book develops somatic analysis as a line of investigation, which reviewers hold has applications in fields as diverse as the humanities, critical race theory, neurology, behavioral studies, and so on.
-Somatic analysis has inspired and been cited in a growing number of academic, personal, and artistic works.
+In 2018, she published Shaming into Brown: Somatic Transactions of Race in Latina/o Literature—a detailed and analytic transdisciplinary study that renders the soma as “a pervasive yet unexpected site of subjectivity.”
+She employs this conception of soma as a primary tool to investigate intersectional racialization and the transactions of race in her case studies of Latin@/x literature (xiii).
+This book develops somatic analysis as a line of investigation, which reviewers maintain has applications in fields such as the humanities, critical race theory, neurology, behavioral studies, and so on.
+Somatic analysis has inspired, and been cited in, a growing number of academic, personal, and artistic works.

 Fetta’s key applications of somatic analysis are as follows: